jsbisht/aws-developer-associate/iam.md

 Unlike an IAM User which is supposed to be used by a single principal, an IAM Role is supposed to be used by many or an unknown number of principles(humans, applications or services) inside or outside your AWS account.

+Why cant you use group instead?

 With a role we borrow the permission for a short period of time.

 Whats the difference between logging into an IAM User vs using an IAM Role?

 - IAM Users can have identity, permission and policy attached to them.
 This is either via inline JSON or attached managed policy.
-These are called permissions policy.
+These are called `Permissions Policy`.

 - IAM Roles can have two types of policy attached:
   - Trust Policy